ajumalebrahim/date_time_range_picker/README.md

-Date Range Picker 📅
+Date and time Range Picker 📅

-Date Range Picker is a user-friendly and simple package for Flutter that allows users to select a date range.
+Date and time Range Picker is a user-friendly and simple package for Flutter that allows users to select a date range.
 It's designed to evolve over time, and its components are built to be reusable.

 ![Date Time Range Picker](